Download the Syllabus as a PDF.

 I will always answer your questions within 24 hours.
 If you do not hear from me, please email again.
 I tend to go to bed early (9:30-10:00).
 If you ask me a question right before the 11:55 PM forum, quiz or exam deadline, I will likely not answer until the following morning.
 I tend to take time away from the computer on Saturday, but will still check in at least once during the day for questions.
 Although I set aside time for office hours, I am available for questions any time.
-I am also happy to schedule a time for a Google Hangout, chat session or phone call.
+I am also happy to schedule a time for a Google Hangout, Zoom conference, chat session, or phone call.

 This 3 unit upper division course is the third in a series of four courses required for the Certificate in Exercise Nutrition.
 This course begins with an overview of bone and muscle development, physiology and metabolism, and the role of nutrition and exercise in these stages.
 Once the foundation has been formed, factors that enhance or interfere with both bone and muscle health, including age, genetics, soft tissue factors, and finally injury and repair, will be explored through the various stages of the lifespan.